rvashishth/blockchain-handbook/README.md

 ## TODOs

+### Questions

 1. Does NFT build on blockchain?
 2. How to diff blockchain apps connect?
 3. Blockchain vs smart contracts
 4. Coin marketplaces
 5. List/understand cloud services built for blockchain/smart contracts
+6. Who will mine samller applications, i.e. bitcoin transactions are verified by 100s of miners across globe.
+How a small application will be decentralised?

 ## Use Cases